 Progressive taxes are a common example of an automatic stabilizer.
 They are set proportionately higher along with taxable income.
 In other words, the tax rate imposed will increase along with the increase in taxable income.
 In addition, because taxable income positively correlates with economic conditions, the tax rate will rise when the economy expands and falls during a recession.

-Meanwhile, welfare and social benefits can take a variety of programs.
+Meanwhile, welfare and social benefits can take the form of various programs.
 Examples are unemployment benefits, food stamps, and stimulus checks.
 Spending on these programs decreases during a prosperous economy and increases during a downturn.
 Medicaid is another example and functions as an automatic stabilizer with a countercyclical effect.

-Automatic stabilizers work on a counter cycle.
+Automatic stabilizers work on a countercyclical basis.
 They affect government budgets or private sector spending, which in turn affects aggregate demand.
-They dampen the economy when it overheats and stimulates the economy when it slumps without direct government intervention.
-In other words, they play a key role in reducing extreme deviations to the potential output.
+They dampen the economy when it overheats and stimulate it when it slumps without direct government intervention.
+In other words, they play a key role in reducing extreme deviations from potential output.

 Progressive taxes and welfare benefits are important to prevent the negative consequences of unexpected growth rates, such as a recession in which economic activity falls.
 Or it cushions a spike in inflation and dampens an overheated economy.

-During a recession, economic activity falls.
+Economic activity falls during a recession.
 The unemployment rate is high as businesses cut production and workers to keep profits.
 As such, households face deteriorating income and employment prospects.
 If not prevented by economic stimulus, the economy could lead to a recession or even depression.

-However, unlike macroeconomic policies, which require a deliberate action by the government, automatic stabilizers work automatically.
+However, unlike macroeconomic policies, which require the government’s deliberate action, automatic stabilizers work automatically.
 Moreover, they work in reverse with the current economic situation.
 Thus, government spending will increase, and tax revenues will decrease automatically during a recession.

 Meanwhile, while expanding, the economy is testing its maximum limits.
 In the final stages of expansion, inflationary pressures increased significantly as the economy was operating above its productive capacity.
 Or in other words, real GDP exceeds potential GDP (positive gap or inflationary gap – revisit the concept of macroeconomic equilibrium).
 If not prevented, it could overheat the economy.